Pyrdacor/Ambermoon-Advanced/docs/LZRS.md

 The two `NN` bits give an optional number of following literals (0 to 3).
 This is helpful when there are only a few bytes between matches or RLE sequences.
 You won't need another literal encoding which would add another additional byte to the data.

+If there are more than 3 bytes following a match/RLE, first the amount of literals given in the match header are read (in general the value should be 3).
+Only then the next literal header follows and then the other literals.

+Example:

+`E0 00 0C 00 01 02 03 E0 04`

+The first by is a literal header with amount 1.
+Then the literal `00` follows.
+The 3rd byte starts a match header.
+The match has length 3 and offset 1, so the output is `00 00 00 00` afterwards.
+The match header states that 3 literals follow, which are then `01 02 03`.
+And then another literal header with amount 1 follows.
+The last byte is then this literal.

+The total output is `00 00 00 00 01 02 03 04`

+## Data start

+Compressed data can never start with a match as there are no literals to provide a back reference.

+As the data always starts with literals, the first header is a special one.
+It is just a single byte giving the amount of literals directly.
+The value range is 0..255.
+As 0 literals doesn't make sense, a value of 0 means 256 and another byte is read and added to that value.
+You can add more bytes if the value is at that maximum (255).

+This saves a byte if the sequence starts with more literals than the normal literal header could express